Maine Mariners (ECHL): Efforts to bring hockey back to Portland

+Early seasons

 The new Mariners played their first game on October 13, 2018, a 6–3 loss to the Adirondack Thunder.
 Their inaugural game was at home with a reported attendance of 5,291.

-Due to the COVID-19 pandemic, the Mariners voluntarily suspended operations for the 2020–21 ECHL season.
-On June 30, 2021, the Mariners entered an affiliation agreement with the NHL's Boston Bruins and their AHL affiliate, the Providence Bruins, beginning with the 2021–22 season.
-The Bruins were the affiliate of the original AHL Mariners from 1987 to 1992 when they relocated the Mariners' franchise to Providence.
-In August 2021, head coach Armstrong was hired by the Philadelphia Flyers as an assistant coach with the Lehigh Valley Phantoms in the AHL and was replaced by the University of Maine men's hockey assistant coach and former NHL player Ben Guite.
+Due to the COVID-19 pandemic, the ECHL cancelled the Mariners' final ten games of the 2019–20 season and the playoffs.
+Due to the ongoing effects of the pandemic, the Mariners voluntarily suspended operations for the 2020–21 ECHL season.
+The team would return for the 2021–22 season, and on June 30, 2021, the Mariners entered an affiliation agreement with the NHL's Boston Bruins and their AHL affiliate, the Providence Bruins, beginning with the 2021–22 season.
+The Bruins were the affiliate of the original AHL Mariners from 1987 to 1992, until the Bruins relocated the Mariners' franchise to Providence.
+In August 2021, head coach Armstrong was hired by the Philadelphia Flyers as an assistant coach with the Lehigh Valley Phantoms in the AHL and was replaced by the University of Maine men's hockey assistant coach and former NHL player Ben Guité.

-On April 16, 2022, the Mariners clinched their first-ever playoff berth thanks to the Worcester Railers dropping their game to the Trois-Rivières Lions in OT and the Mariners beating the Newfoundland Growlers after Can Askew and Matthew Santos scored in the shootout and Stefanos Lekkas stopped both Newfoundland shots.
-Santos scored the OT winner the night before to set up the control of their own destiny in terms of clinching the final playoff spot in the North Division.
+On April 16, 2022, the Mariners clinched their first-ever playoff berth thanks to the Worcester Railers dropping their game to the Trois-Rivières Lions in OT and the Mariners beating the Newfoundland Growlers, clinching the final (4th) playoff spot in the North Division.
+In their first playoff series in team history, the Mariners lost to the Reading Royals, losing the series 4–2.
+Guité departed the Mariners after the season to become the head men's hockey coach at Bowdoin College, and he was replaced as Mariners head coach by Terrence Wallin on July 27, 2022.

-In their first-ever playoff game in team history, the Mariners lost to the Reading Royals with a final score of 3-2, being down 3-0 heading into the final period.
-The second game of the playoff series against Reading was the same as the first, Reading jumping out to a 3-0 lead before the end of the second period, this time holding on to shut out the Mariners 3-0.
-With the Mariners finding themselves down 2 games to coming back to the Cross Insurance, the Mariners knew what they were up against.
-The Mariners came back to win Game 3, 5-4, and Game 4, 4-0, and Matthew Santos got the winning goal in game 3 with 2:26 remaining in the 3rd.
-The royals would then come back to win the series, winning game 5 in the Cross Insurance by a final score of 3-2 and game 6 at Santander by a final score of 2-1.
-The 2021-22 season was the best that the Mariners had in franchise history.
+The Mariners were able to clinch a playoff spot again in the 2022–23 ECHL season, getting the third seed in the division.
+They again played the Reading Royals in the first round and lost the series 4–2.
+In the 23–24 season, because of the termination of the Newfoundland Growlers' franchise rights with a handful of games remaining in the season, the ECHL announced that they would base the divisional standings for the North division on point percentage, with the top four teams in the North division making the playoffs.
+Combined with a tiebreaker over the Worcester Railers, this allowed the Mariners to make the playoffs for the third consecutive season.
+However, the team again failed to make it out of the first round, losing in seven games to the Adirondack Thunder.